Joe Gomez: 2015–2017

 On 20 June 2015, Premier League club Liverpool signed Gomez on a five-year contract for a fee of £3.5 million.
 He made his debut against Stoke City on 9 August, starting as a left-back in a 1–0 win, assisting Philippe Coutinho's match-winning goal in the 86th minute.

-On 13 October 2015, Gomez suffered a season ending anterior cruciate ligament injury while playing for England U21.
+On 13 October 2015, Gomez suffered a season-ending anterior cruciate ligament (ACL) injury while playing for England U21.
 A full year later, Gomez returned to full first-team training on 13 October 2016.
 On 13 November, Gomez played 45 minutes in a behind closed doors friendly match at Melwood.
 On 8 January 2017, Gomez made his first start since the injury in an FA Cup 0–0 home draw against Plymouth Argyle.

 2017–2019

 On 23 August 2017, Gomez made his European debut, in a 4–2 win over TSG Hoffenheim in the UEFA Champions League play-off.
 Due to the injury of Nathaniel Clyne, Gomez was the first-choice right-back for the first half of the season; even starting in games against rivals Arsenal and Manchester United; against the former he assisted the first goal in an eventual 4–0 win, and his performance against the latter received praise from fans.
 In late March 2018, it was confirmed that Gomez would miss the next few games as a result of suffering an injury during an international friendly game.
 In May 2018, Gomez underwent surgery to his ankle injury, with Liverpool confirming via their official website that Gomez wouldn't play in Liverpool's last fixtures of the season, including the 2018 Champions League final.
 Gomez made 31 appearances across the season for Liverpool.